codacy/codacy-analysis-cli-action/README.md

 We love contributions, feedback, and bug reports.
 If you run into issues while running this action, [open an issue](https://github.com/codacy/codacy-analysis-cli-action/issues) in this repository.

-## What is Codacy

-[Codacy](https://www.codacy.com/) is an Automated Code Review Tool that monitors your technical debt, helps you improve your code quality, teaches best practices to your developers, and helps you save time in Code Reviews.

-### Among Codacy’s features

--   Identify new Static Analysis issues
--   Commit and Pull Request Analysis with GitHub, BitBucket/Stash, GitLab (and also direct git repositories)
--   Auto-comments on Commits and Pull Requests
--   Integrations with Slack, HipChat, Jira, YouTrack
--   Track issues in Code Style, Security, Error Proneness, Performance, Unused Code and other categories

-Codacy also helps keep track of Code Coverage, Code Duplication, and Code Complexity.

-Codacy supports PHP, Python, Ruby, Java, JavaScript, and Scala, among others.

-### Free for Open Source

-Codacy is free for Open Source projects.